Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Get a list of pages') and resource ('belonging to a Telegraph account'), distinguishing it from siblings like telegraph_get_page (single page) and telegraph_get_account_info (account metadata).
-It precisely identifies what the tool does without being vague or tautological.
+Description clearly states the action ('Get a list of pages') and the resource ('belonging to a Telegraph account'), distinguishing it from sibling tools like telegraph_get_page (single page) or telegraph_create_page.
+The return type (PageList) is specified.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.